VirtusLab/akka-serialization-helper/docs/GUIDE.md

 `Compile / scalacOptions += "-P:serializability-checker-plugin:--verbose"`<br><br>
 - `--disable-detection-generics`

-This option disables detection of messages/events/states based on their usage as a type parameter of certain classes &mdash; e.g. akka.actor.typed.Behavior or akka.persistence.typed.scaladsl.Effect.
+This option disables detection of messages/events/states based on their usage as a type parameter of certain classes &mdash; e.g. `akka.actor.typed.Behavior` or `akka.persistence.typed.scaladsl.Effect`.
 It is disabled by default.
 If you want to use it, add following setting:<br>
 `Compile / scalacOptions += "-P:serializability-checker-plugin:--disable-detection-generics"`<br><br>
 - `--disable-detection-generic-methods`

-This option disables detection of messages/events/state based on their usage as generic argument to a method, e.g. akka.actor.typed.scaladsl.ActorContext.ask.
+This option disables detection of messages/events/state based on their usage as generic argument to a method, e.g. `akka.actor.typed.scaladsl.ActorContext.ask`.
 It is disabled by default.
 If you want to use it, add following setting:<br>
 `Compile / scalacOptions += "-P:serializability-checker-plugin:--disable-detection-generic-methods"`<br><br>
 - `--disable-detection-methods`

-This option disables detection of messages/events/state based on type of arguments to a method, e.g. akka.actor.typed.ActorRef.tell.
+This option disables detection of messages/events/state based on type of arguments to a method, e.g. `akka.actor.typed.ActorRef.tell`.
 It is disabled by default.
 If you want to use it, add following setting:<br>
 `Compile / scalacOptions += "-P:serializability-checker-plugin:--disable-detection-methods"`<br><br>
 - `--disable-detection-untyped-methods`